-In Wake Of Florida Shooting, Trump Calls For New Regulations On Bump Stocks
+After Florida Shooting, Trump Calls For New Regulations On Bump Stocks

 "We can do more to protect our children.
 We must do more to protect our children," Trump said ahead of a Medal of Valor awards ceremony on Tuesday.

-Shortly before the president made the announcement, White House press secretary Sarah Huckabee Sanders said that Trump did support "not having the use of bump stocks," but she declined to elaborate on any other gun measures that Trump might support going forward other than efforts to improve background checks.
+Shortly before the president made the announcement, White House press secretary Sarah Huckabee Sanders said that Trump did support "not having the use of bump stocks," but she declined to elaborate on any other gun measures that Trump might back other than efforts to improve background checks.

 Bump stocks are used to accelerate a gun's shooting rate.